Schibum/polymer-inliner/README.md

 > Try to inline Polymer modules to avoid html includes (which currently cannot
 > be used in the execution context of Chrome extension content scripts).

-Inlines dom-module and style tags to calls like this:
+Extacts scripts and converts other content to calls like this:

-    Polymer.registerInlineDomModule('dom-module-id', 'text-content');
-    Polymer.registerGlobalStyle('style-content');
+    Polymer.addImportContent('<dom-module...');

 ## Usage